Footprint Charts | A Futures Trader’s Guide to Volume Analysis

 Footprint charts vs Candlestick

-To use the 749 x 864 cluster as an example, at that corresponding price there were 749 lots to hit the bid (sold) and 864 lots which lifted the offer (bought).
+To use the 749 x 864 cluster as an example, at that corresponding price there were 749 lots to hit the bid (sold) and 864 lots that lifted the offer (bought).

 Cluster charts allow investors to examine the executed orders within a candlestick chart and analyze the interaction between buyers and sellers.